-Splicing of wood piles will be paid for as extra work as provided in according to Article 1109.03, B.
+Splicing of wood piles will be paid for according to Article 1109.03, B.

-E. Extra Piles Pile Cut-Offs.
+E. Pile Cut-Offs.

-Extra piles will be paid for as provided in the paragraphs above for the type of pile involved.
 Pile cut-offs not used as extensions on the same contract shall become the property of the Contractor.
 Steel pile cut-offs that are used as extensions on the same contract will not be paid for as additional plan quantity.